 No one had to go and convince Jim Walker to move from Toronto to Prescott.
 “It was a haunch started on a big bank loan.
 It was a gamble,” he said to the Ottawa Citizen, in 1952, “but it turned out all right.”

 James Cowan Walker was born in Regina in 1920, and had been toying with the idea of developing a sportswear company while he was in the Royal Canadian Navy.
 Around since the 1940s, Wellington Textiles – named after Prescott’s historic Fort Wellington – was first acquired by Herbie Caldwell of Iroquois’ Caldwell Linen Mills.
-Under Jim Walker, the company became Wellington Walker, known across North America, for its Wellington of Canada clothing brand.
+Under Jim Walker, the company became Wellington-Walker, known across North America, for its Wellington of Canada clothing brand.

-Walker built a modern $65,000 factory on St. Lawrence Street, in Prescott, travelled to New York and returned, much to everyone’s surprise, with his first big order from a large U.S. department store.
+Walker helped build a modern $65,000 factory on St. Lawrence Street, in Prescott, travelled to New York and returned, much to everyone’s surprise, with his first big order from a large U.S. department store.
 He had been told by fashion experts in Canada that his idea of “taking dresses to New York was like taking coals to Newcastle.”

 This early success would serve Walker well.
 Within 10 years, he was making deals with giants such as the Warner Brothers Company, who had acquired C.F.
 Hathaway in 1960.
 When Warner’s decided to expand into Canada, the company sent Leonard Saulter, who was told: “You won’t be there long.
 It’s not going to be a big business but we’d like to introduce Hathaway dress shirts to Canada.”
 Saulter remained in Canada for three years, returning to New York to head the Lady Hathaway division in New York, and later becoming president of Warnaco (formerly Warner Brothers Company).